keichi/binary-parser/README.md

 ## API

 ### new Parser()
-Constructs a Parser object.
-Returned object represents a parser which parses nothing.
+Create an empty parser object that parses nothing.

 ### parse(buffer)
 Parse a `Buffer`/`Uint8Array` object `buffer` with this parser and return the